brewedsec/tenlists.github.io/README.md

 - `manifest.webmanifest` — Home Screen/PWA metadata
 - `assets/` — icons

-## Deploy to GitHub Pages

-1. Unzip this package.
-2. Copy all files into your GitHub Pages repo root.
-3. Commit and push.
-4. Open your Pages URL.
-5. On iPhone, open in Safari and use Share → Add to Home Screen.

 ## Day logic

 Day 1 is the first chapter in every list.
 Day 2 is the second chapter in every list.
 When a list reaches its end, it wraps back to the beginning.